petryx/VuByD/Readme.md

 ## Vuln by Design

-This project was inspired by (https://github.com/erev0s/VAmPI][https://github.com/erev0s/VAmPI] a very good project to study API vulnerabilities.
+This project was inspired by [https://github.com/erev0s/VAmPI](https://github.com/erev0s/VAmPI) a very good project to study API vulnerabilities.
-Thanks, @erev0s for the amazing project.
+Thanks, [erev0s/VAmPI](https://github.com/erev0s/VAmPI) for the amazing project.

 In this project, I tried to build BugBounty style because almost all web apps use a background API.
-Made some modifications, inserted new vulnerabilities based on (Owasp API Security Top 10 2019) [https://owasp.org/www-project-api-security/]
+Made some modifications, inserted new vulnerabilities based on [Owasp API Security Top 10 2019](https://owasp.org/www-project-api-security/)
 This project has not yet been completed.
 The following vulnerabilities are already implemented:

 - API1: 2019 Broken object level authorization